SuperDARN/DDWG/appendices/appendix_c.md

 this storage with groups of users.
 In this way, we can customize the user's access to various data.
 Currently, we use this sharing ability with a group of users to allow read-only access to the main RAWACF and DAT file distribution.
-Alongside the main distribution, we expose the directory containing files removed from the distribution for any reason (blacklisted, failed in some way, etc).
+Alongside the main distribution, we expose the directory containing files removed from the distribution for any reason (blocked, failed in some way, etc).

 A user wishing to have access to this data should contact the DDWG.